pnwairfire/tutorials/BASIC_GIT.md

 with multiple developers.
 Here are some reasons why you'd use it even if working
 solo:

- - it makes reverting easy  (```git revert```)
+ - You don't lose anything (well, at least not anything that was every committed).
+You can recover anything that's in the repo history.
+If you get in the habit of commiting frequently, you'll likely stop commenting out code code; you just delete it.
- - you can play around with code, debug, etc. without worrying about remembering how to undo your changes (since you can easily revert, or you can work in another branch)
+ - Reverting is easy.
+(See [```git revert```](https://www.kernel.org/pub/software/scm/git/docs/git-revert.html)).
+You can play around with code, debug, etc. without worrying about remembering how to undo your changes.
+You can always get back to a previous state.
- - easy to backup and restore code (assuming you push your commits to a remote server, such as on github.com or bitbucket.org)
+ - You can use git to backup and restore code (assuming you push your commits to a remote server, such as on github.com or bitbucket.org)
- - there are built in ways to maintain multiple versions of the code base
+ - You can use branches to maintain multiple versions of the code base, or parallel lines of development.
+(See [```git branch```](https://www.kernel.org/pub/software/scm/git/docs/git-branch.html).
+See also [```git stash```](https://www.kernel.org/pub/software/scm/git/docs/git-stash.html), which is useful for quickly making a change when you have other changes in progress.)
- - you can easily see the history of changes, and see the difference between different versions or states of the code
+ - You can easily see the history of changes, and see the difference between different versions or states of the code.
+If you've been away from the code for some time, you can easily see what you most recently did.
+(See [```git log```](https://www.kernel.org/pub/software/scm/git/docs/git-log.html))
- - helps track down when bugs were introduced and where (see [```git bisect```](https://www.kernel.org/pub/software/scm/git/docs/git-bisect.html) and ```git blame```)
+ - Git helps with tracking down when and where bugs were introduced. (see [```git bisect```](https://www.kernel.org/pub/software/scm/git/docs/git-bisect.html) and [```git blame```](https://www.kernel.org/pub/software/scm/git/docs/git-blame.html))
- - easy to share code (even if not collaborating)
+ - Git facilitates sharing code (even if not collaborating).
- - in case you do end up collaborating on the code, you'll get all the git supports for collaboration
+ - In case you do end up collaborating on the code, you'll get all that git supports for collaboration.
- - you can work on multiple features at without coupling the changes (using branches, or ```git stash``` to quickly make a change while having other changes in progress)

 ## Creating a repo from scratch